 Topics Include: Galaxy formation and evolution, Early Universe, Star formation, Supermassive black holes, Galaxy mergers, Galaxy structure and kinematics, Stellar populations, Interstellar medium, Gravitational lensing, Optical and near-infrared observations, Sub-millimeter/radio observations

-Jess McIver Assistant Professor, Astronomy & Astrophysics UBC gravitational wave astrophysics research group
+Jess McIver Associate Professor, Astronomy & Astrophysics UBC gravitational wave astrophysics research group

 Research Field: Gravitational wave astrophysics